 We bring Hubble science to the formal and informal education communities, and engage educators, students, and the public in the adventure of scientific discovery.

 The Office of Public Outreach’s (OPO) Education branch develops products and programs for the formal and informal education communities.
 Using Hubble images and data, educators and scientists work in collaboration to develop curriculum support tools, exhibits, exhibit support materials, and professional development workshops that meet the needs of the formal and informal education communities.
 An awareness of trends and developments in education helps us meet our goals and adjust to the evolving needs of these communities.
 As a result, our approach is based on extensive groundwork performed by professional evaluators and educators to understand the needs of formal and informal educators, the range of existing materials, and our potential impact on the science, technology, engineering, and mathematics (STEM) pipeline.

-OPO’s education program reflects NASA’s Education Strategic Coordination Framework by providing a progression of educational opportunities for students, educators, and faculty, as well as the general public.
+OPO’s education program provides a progression of educational opportunities for students, educators, and faculty, as well as the general public.
 Efforts will be made to draw from audiences that have already demonstrated interest in NASA and to connect participants to the next level of engagement.
 OPO also will continue working with education organizations and institutions to increase the impact of our E/PO program while emphasizing diversity and the needs of the underserved.

 OPO’s Education branch develops curriculum support tools that are used in various educational settings to enhance instruction and inspire students with the wonders of Hubble discoveries.
 We support the education and science communities through product dissemination, professional development workshops, papers, and partnership initiatives.